nathancharlesjones/Look-up-Table-Examples/README.md

 //
 const double sin_table[360] = {...};

-// This is a suitable alternative.
+// This is a suitable alternative. "sin_table" is declared "static",
+// meaning that only functions inside "sin_LUT.c" have access to it.
 // sin_LUT.c:
 //
 static const double sin_table[360] = {...};
 double sin_LUT( double degrees ){...};
 ```
 Also, always ensure index values fall within a valid range before accessing the LUT.
 This is called "bounds checking" and it ensures you don't accidentally read from memory that lies beyond the table.
 The only exception to this is if the size of your LUT exactly matches the max size for a standard unsigned integer data type (i.e. it has exactly 2<sup>8</sup>, 2<sup>16</sup>, or 2<sup>32</sup> elements) AND an unsigned integer of the same width is used to access the table (i.e. a uint8_t is used to access a table with 256 elements).
-In that case, it can be said that the compiler performs the bounds checking for you.
+In that case, every possible input value is a valid index and bounds-checking is superfluous.
 ```
 // The above function should have been written like this:
 //